Hylaean/astro-theme-resume/README.md

 To change the theme colours of the site, edit the `src/styles/app.css` file.

-The site background is generated from the Einstein hat monotile at runtime.
+The site background is generated from the Einstein hat monotile at runtime using the [p5.js](https://p5js.org/) library.
+Geometry utilities and the hat outline come directly from [jmaccs/the-hat](https://github.com/jmaccs/the-hat).
 Colors follow the current theme, so switching between light and dark mode will redraw the pattern accordingly.
 You can modify the drawing logic in `public/hatBackground.js` to customise the colours or tile layout.

 To change the fonts of the site, add your font files into `/public`, add it as a `@font-face` in the `src/styles/app.css` file, as a `fontFamily` in the `tailwind.config.js` file, and apply the new font class to the `body` tag in the `src/layouts/BaseLayout.astro` file.